boxheed/gradle-sweeney-plugin/README.md

 com.fizzpod.gradle.plugins.sweeney.rules.EqualRule
 ```
 You then only need to include your library on the build script classpath and your implementations will be picked up.

+Note that as of version `6.0.0` the `Rule` interface has a breaking change on it, any custome rules will need to implement the new method or extend the AbstractRule which provides a default implementation.